Measurement of the dineutrino system kinematic variables in dileptonic top quark pair production in proton-proton collisions at$\sqrt{s}$ = 13 TeV: Improving the ptmiss resolution for dileptonic tt events

 Since the \ptvecmiss is used as a measure of the \ptvec of the two prompt neutrinos (\pTVecnunu) produced in dileptonic \ttbar decays, it is important to ensure an accurate reconstruction of its magnitude and direction.
 Poor resolution or large biases of the reconstructed \ptvecmiss, denoted as \ptvecmissrec, can compromise the stability of the unfolding process and lead to a reduced number of bins for the final measurements.
 Other than those coming from the two neutrinos from top quark decays, there are two additional sources that contribute to the evaluation of \ptvecmiss in dileptonic \ttbar events.
 The first source corresponds to the production of nonprompt neutrinos from semileptonic hadron decays in jets, especially in jets originating from \PQb quarks.
 These nonprompt neutrinos lead to genuine \ptvecmiss and are therefore included in the calculation of the generated \ptmiss of an event.
 This quantity, defined as the magnitude of the vector sum of all simulated neutrino \ptvec is denoted as \ptvecmissgen.
 The second source is the mismeasurement of particle momenta during reconstruction, with the largest impact arising from the mismeasurements in jets.
 A regression based on a DNN, targeting \ptvecmissgen, is derived to correct for the mismeasurements.
 The method, detailed in the following, corrects for reconstruction effects based on the targeted final state, while being independent of the exact particle kinematic properties and the description of hadronization.

 A feed-forward, fully-connected DNN with two output nodes is constructed and trained using the \textsc{TensorFlow}~\cite{Abadi:2016kic} backend with a \textsc{keras}~\cite{chollet2015keras} interface.
+The DNN architecture consists of two hidden layers with 512 and 256 nodes for the first and second layers, respectively.
 In order to simultaneously correct the direction and magnitude of \ptvecmiss, the two output nodes of the DNN are the $x$ and $y$ components of the difference between \ptvecmisspuppi and \ptvecmissgen.
 The output of the DNN is then used to correct the \ptvecmisspuppi.
-To avoid a potential bias towards the nominal \ttbar sample generated with \POWHEG{}+\PYTHIA, which is further used in the unfolding procedure, the network is trained based on the alternative \MCATNLO{}+\PYTHIA{} \ttbar sample.
+The network is trained based on the alternative \MCATNLO{}+\PYTHIA{} \ttbar sample, which is statistically independent of the \POWHEG{}+\PYTHIA sample used in the unfolding procedure.
 The training is performed on dileptonic \ttbar events passing the selection detailed in Section~\ref{sec:selection}, but omitting the requirement on \ptmissdnn.
 The training sample is reweighted so that the \ptmissgen distribution is uniform up to 500\GeV, and a constant weight is applied to events above 500\GeV.
 This allows the DNN to perform on a wider \ptvecmissgen range rather than being biased to a specific range with the largest population in the nominal training sample.
-To account for varying data-taking conditions, the training is performed separately for each data-taking period.
+To account for varying data-taking conditions, the training is performed separately for each data-taking period, based on a total of approximately 5 million events.